-When a service provider takes part in a public offer, restrictions on the production and dissemination of research concerning the issuer are put in place as soon as the offer is publicly announced.
+When an ISP takes part in a public offer, restrictions on the production and dissemination of research concerning the issuer are put in place as soon as the offer is publicly announced.
 This is to ensure that such research contains no recommendations or investment strategies.